 But there are some ways you can steer the narrative in your favor.
 For instance, making it easy for customers to leave your business review is always a good idea.
 So consider having a templated review ready for your customers.
-That way, they don’t have to come up with anything and get a consistent assessment of your brand.
+That way, they don’t have to develop anything and get a consistent assessment of your brand.

 You can also ask for reviews about specific services if it’s part of your company’s brand.
 Try emailing customers who have just hired you for a service that you are promoting or on-target with your brand.
 Please include a link that leads directly to a page where they can leave a review.

 And, of course, you should always respond to negative reviews.

 6) Truck Wraps

 Truck wraps turn your everyday vehicle into a branding asset.
-When you invest in a color-themed truck wrap that includes your name, logo, and NAP info, you start reaching customers on your commute.
+You start reaching customers on your commute when you invest in a color-themed truck wrap that includes your name, logo, and NAP info.
 Think about the impact of billboards on branding, and then consider how your truck serves as a mobile billboard for everyone you come across.

 Truck wraps work even when parked.
 You get 24/7 exposure for your brand and an outstanding ROI in most cases.
 Studies show that truck wraps deliver one of the cheapest costs per exposure in the marketplace.
 Upstart HVAC companies should jump at the chance to brand their heating and cooling company’s work vehicle.